davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 **Acknowledgements**

-Thanks to Will Whitney and Evgenii Nikishin for reading drafts of this post.
-And thanks to my co-authors Will Whitney (again), Rajesh Ranganath, and Joan Bruna.
+Thanks to my co-authors Will Whitney, Rajesh Ranganath, and Joan Bruna.
+And thanks to Mark Goldstein and Evgenii Nikishin for providing feedback on a draft of this post.

 ---